How Trump is relying on a racist conspiracy theory to question election results

 "They can't even speak English.
 They don't even know what country they're in, practically.
 And these people are trying to get them to vote, and that's why they're allowing them into our country," Trump said during Tuesday's debate.

-Social media influencers and groups allied with Trump have sought to keep the issue alive, frequently hyping thinly sourced stories claiming noncitizens are being encouraged to vote that have turned up no concrete evidence.
+Social media influencers and groups allied with Trump have sought to keep the issue alive, frequently hyping thinly sourced stories that claim noncitizens are being encouraged to vote but that have turned up no concrete evidence.

 NPR has reported that replacement theory has penetrated a much more mainstream portion of American society in recent years.
-A 2022 poll, conducted by the Associated Press-NORC Center for Public Affairs Research, found that one in three American adults now believes in a version of it.
+A 2022 poll, conducted by the Associated Press-NORC Center for Public Affairs Research, found that 1 in 3 American adults now believes in a version of it.

 Rhetoric with a history of inspiring violence

-Cynthia Miller-Idriss, a professor at American University and founding director of the Polarization and Extremism Research and Innovation Lab (PERIL), said the baseless narrative has become so commonplace in the GOP’s political rhetoric that she barely registered Trump’s invocation of it during the debate.
+Cynthia Miller-Idriss, a professor at American University and the founding director of the Polarization and Extremism Research and Innovation Lab (PERIL), said the baseless narrative has become so commonplace in the Republican Party's political rhetoric that she barely registered Trump's invocation of it during the debate.

 But Miller-Idriss warns that using replacement conspiracy to motivate people to vote against Democrats is also dangerous.
 Not only will it prime Trump's base to doubt the results of the election, should he lose, but it is also a narrative that has driven deadly far-right attacks around the world.

-Two days after the debate, a bomb threat shut down city hall and multiple municipal facilities in Springfield, Ohio.
-Springfield was the center of the unfounded claim that Trump amplified during the debate, falsely asserting that Haitian immigrants were eating residents’ pets.
-The e-mailed bomb threat suggested that untruths about migration may feed threats of violence for some time.
+Two days after the debate, an emailed bomb threat shut down City Hall and multiple municipal facilities in Springfield, Ohio.
+Springfield was the center of the unfounded claim that Trump amplified during the debate, falsely asserting that Haitian immigrants were eating residents' pets.
+The bomb threat suggests that untruths about migration may feed threats of violence for some time.

 "That's what I'm most worried about," said Heidi Beirich, co-founder of the Global Project Against Hate and Extremism, which tracks domestic and transnational far-right movements.